Prices from £13.95

 Depression and suicidal thoughts have been reported by patients receiving treatment with Finasteride.
 If you experience a decline in your mental health during your course of treatment, you should stop taking Finasteride and seek medical advice from your doctor as soon as possible.

-Do not take Finasteride if you are allergic to Finasteride of any of the other ingredients listed within the patient information leaflet (PIL) which comes with your medicine.
+Do not take Finasteride if you are allergic to Finasteride or any of the other ingredients listed within the patient information leaflet (PIL) which comes with your medicine.

 Finasteride contains lactose monohydrate.
 Speak to your doctor before taking Finasteride if your doctor has indicated that you are allergic or sensitive to certain sugars.

 If you experience an allergic reaction after taking Finasteride, stop taking the medicine and seek emergency medical attention by going straight to your nearest accident and emergency department.
-Remember to take the packaging and any remaining medicine with you so that doctors know exactly what you have taken.
+Remember to take the packaging and any remaining medication with you, so doctors know exactly what you have taken.

 Signs of an allergic reaction include: